 Point and the LTFT correlate very well.
 Since Cloud Point is more practical

 as a quality control test, it is listed as the primary recommendation.
 CFPP

 and LTFT are more real world indicators of low temperature performance,

 especially for additized fuel.

 Lubricity (HFRR - D-6079)

 loaded conditions.
-Diesel fuel injection equipment relies on the lubricating properties of the fuel.
+Diesel fuel injection equipment relies on the

-injectors can occur due to lack of
+such as fuel injection pumps and unit injectors can occur due to lack of